nuxia/nuxia-plugin/UPGRADE.md

 # UPGRADE 2.8

 - NuxiaDynamicMediaBundle has been removed.
 If you need it add nuxia/dynamic-media-bundle on your project composer
+- AbstractMedia and MediaExtension has been removed.
+If you need it add nuxia/media-bundle on your project composer

 #### Bundle